PinkyJ12/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

 > > The most important usage of xargs command is to combine Xargs with Find Command.
-When you need to find certain type of files and perform certain actions on them (most popular being the delete action). https://www.thegeekstuff.com/2013/12/xargs-examples/ **
+When you need to find certain type of files and perform certain actions on them (most popular being the delete action).
+[Examples](https://www.thegeekstuff.com/2013/12/xargs-examples/)

-So, in this example, the output of the find command is all the files with *.c extension, which is given as input to the xargs command, which in-turn execute “rm -rf” command on all the *.c files.**
+So, in this example, the output of the find command is all the files with *.c extension, which is given as input to the xargs command, which in-turn execute “rm -rf” command on all the *.c files.
-$ ls **
+$ ls

-one.c  one.h  two.c  two.h **
+ one.c  one.h  two.c  two.h

-$ find . -name "*.c" | xargs rm -rf **
+$ find . -name "*.c" | xargs rm -rf

-$ ls **
+$ ls

  one.h  two.h